 My research focuses on migration as a catalyst for and response to social, religious, and economic change in Fulbe (Pulaar-speaking) communities in Senegal, The Gambia, Guinea-Bissau, and Guinea.
 It explores the changing nature of life in these regions during the late 19th and 20th century, from the pre-colonial to the post-colonial period.
-My dissertation, “Mobility on the Margins: Local Autonomy in a West African Borderland, 1880-2004,” examines the spatial and temporal differentiation of colonial/post-colonial rule in rural Fulbe regions, and analyzes the how, when, and where of colonial rule and its effects.
+My dissertation, “Mobility on the Margins: Local Autonomy in a West African Borderland, 1880-2004,” examines the spatial and temporal differentiation of colonial and post-colonial rule in rural Fulbe regions.
 I posit that border communities offer a unique lens for the wider study of colonial rule and post-colonial sovereignty throughout sub-Saharan Africa.
 I explore how Africans exploited colonial borders to create dynamic spaces of religious, social, and economic mobility and innovation.
 In my specific case, Fulbe of Senegal, The Gambia, Guinea-Bissau, and Guinea used their location to create new Islamic communities, to avoid taxation, military conscription, and forced labor, to smuggle produce, livestock, and guns across borders, and to search for better farm and pastureland.
 I believe that this offers a window into studying the spatial differential of colonial power, and studying historical change over areas where colonial power was weaker.

 Before starting my PhD, I spent two years living in southern Senegal as a Peace Corps volunteer in the town of Dabo.
 My experience living and working in Pulaar communities throughout the area inspired me to return to academic life and explore the historical context of the area in which I had lived.